natalia-osa/NORosettaView/README.md

 - change the thickness of the drawing (draw full arc to the middle of the circle or just the border),
 - add text on each arc (round label),
 - customise details like shadows,
-- respond to tap on each leaf (blocks).
+- respond to tap on each leaf (take advantage of blocks).

 <p align="center" >
 <img src="https://raw.github.com/natalia-osa/NORosettaView/master/ReadmeImages/img1.png" alt="NORosettaView img1" title="NORosettaView" height="200">